ghollisjr/cl-opencl-utils/README.txt

 The Lispified OpenCL C language follows a few rules:

-1. If a symbol has not been given special meaning, it will be translated into an all-lowercase string, symbols preserved.
+1. If a symbol has not been given special meaning, it will be translated into an all-lowercase string, non-alphanumeric symbols preserved.

 2. If the first element of a list does not contain a symbol with a special meaning, it is translated into a C-style function call.